About the area

 Current CRS programmes

-The women’s empowerment programme offers training in tailoring, embroidery and beautician skills and other needs-based training.
+The women’s empowerment programme offers training in tailoring and embroidery.
 Once they have completed their courses students are encouraged to form self-help groups, such as the Women’s Empowerment Group (WEG), and establish income generating activities.
 Some former students have joined CRS’s Nari Dana project.

-The health programme offers a school health clinic twice a month and referral to government hospitals when required.
+The health programme offers a school health clinic once a month and referral to government hospitals when required.
 Many of the school children receive iron supplements for iron deficiency anaemia.
 Awareness sessions in the community help to spread messages about good health and hygiene.
 Health camps are also held in collaboration with other agencies targeting particular health issues, such as dental camps and eye camps offering free testing and treatment.

 “I was so excited when I was chosen to captain my team.
 The first match we played against B D Colony we lost by a big margin so I was afraid when our team was chosen to play against a big school.
 We went to the school and the whole school was there watching.
 I told my boys to give their best.
 I could not believe myself when I started scoring the goals.
 We won 10-0!
 I was man of the match for scoring maximum goals.
 It was a big day for me and G B Lane!”